kubohiroya/sheet2form/README.md

 ### exportForm

-To create/update your Google Form items and preferences by converting Google Spreadsheet content values in a certain format.
+To create/update your Google Form items and properties by converting Google Spreadsheet content values in a certain format.

 #### `executeForm`

  1. Execute the function `exportForm` from customized menu `sheet2form` in the spreadsheet UI.
- 1. Your Google Form items and preferences, with using `title` row value and ActiveSheet of ActiveSpreadsheet, are created/updated.
+ 1. Your Google Form items and properties, with using `title` row value and ActiveSheet of ActiveSpreadsheet, are created/updated.

 #### `executeForm...`